wyixin/edx-platform/docs/en_us/course_authors/source/glossary.rst

-.. _Static Pages_g:
+.. _Pages_g:

-**Static Pages**
+**Pages**

   Pages that supplement the courseware for a course.
-Each static page appears in your course's navigation bar.
+Each page appears in your course's navigation bar.

-  See :ref:`Add Static Pages` for more information.
+  See :ref:`Add Pages` for more information.